 One of the most versatile hangers is the Zober Premium Velvet Skirt.
 It features a non-slip construction that allows you to hang basically any garment of clothing in any configuration.
-It doesn't have space-saving features aside from the fact that you can slip your pants and skirts to them, which takes up less space overall.
+It doesn't have space-saving features aside from the fact that you can slip your pants and skirts through them, which takes up less space overall.

 Two stand-out space saving clothes hangers include the Proman Kascade and House Skirt.
 The Proman Kascade features a small round circle in the hook, which allows you to stack them when you've got clothing loaded onto the arms.
 You can easily unhook or keep them in position while you take clothing on and off.
 The House Skirt also has a similar feature but is a dedicated pant and skirt hanger.
 It also features a wider profile, which allows you to easily hang clothing of all different sizes with ease.
 Both options are great if you are living in small spaces, while others stack in less-space-saving ways.

 — Amber King